Ferrovia cherry

-Ferrovia (ciliegia ferrovia, "cherry of the railway") is a cultivar of sweet cherry originating in Italy, where it is the most important variety in the Apulia growing region.
+Ferrovia (ciliegia ferrovia) is a cultivar of sweet cherry originating in Italy, where it is the most important variety in the Apulia growing region.

 History and name

 There are multiple stories of the origin of the Ferrovia cultivar.
 One version states that it originated on a small farm in Turi, where two local farmers, Giovanni Arrè and Matteo Di Venere, cultivated the original tree from a seed left over from a meal.
 When the fruit of this tree proved popular, it was extensively grafted by other farmers in the region and became widespread.
 In another version, the tree received its name because it was first discovered growing near a railway line between Turi and Sammichele di Bari.
 The Ferrovia is the most widely grown cherry in Italy, and is also grown in northern Greece.

 It has been suggested that the Ferrovia cherry is derived from 'Schneiders', an old German sweet cherry cultivar.